sergio-alves/RobotSimulator/README.md

 algorithms that should be deployed (after java -> c++ conversion) on my arduino based double wheeled robot.

-The interface is splitted into 3 panes (names should change slightly).
+The interface is separated into 3 panes (names should change slightly).

 * Sandbox
 * Playground Configuration